spsforks/SCons-scons-wiki/SconsAutoconf.md

 More (very detailed) information can be found under the "Configure Contexts" section of the scons [manpage](http://www.scons.org/doc/HTML/scons-man.html).
 There are also instructions on how to write your own checks there.

-Other autocong macros have been contributed in scons format in article [AutoconfRecipes](AutoconfRecipes)
+Other autoconf macros have been contributed in scons format in article [AutoconfRecipes](AutoconfRecipes)